amoriarty/ValidationsKit/README.md

 ## Difference from Vapor package

-The main difference from Vapor package is that it doesn't include the `Reflectable` system, that allow you to make your model conform both to `Decodable` and `Reflectable` to avoid typing the key path to show in case of errors, which can lead to errors is variable are rename in the future.
+The main difference from Vapor package is that it doesn't include the `Reflectable` system, that allow you to make your model conform both to `Decodable` and `Reflectable` to avoid typing the key path to show in case of errors, which can lead to errors if variable are rename in the future.

 ## Thanks